 For the edentulous patient, dental implants offer many advantages.
 They can be used to support bridges or dentures.
 While a traditional removable denture presses on the gums and leads to bone loss, implant dentures result in twenty times less bone loss.

 There is a small percentage of patients that cannot tolerate a removable denture of any kind.
 They tend to dislike having the roof of their mouth covered.
-For these patients, a hybrid prosthesis, also known as an implant-supported permanent denture, is a good alternative.
+For these patients, a hybrid prosthesis, also known as an implant-supported permanent bridge, is a good alternative.
 This option sometimes called a permanent denture but this is not the correct descripion.
 This option should not be called a permanet denture as this option is not removeble.
-Multiple dental implants support the dentures, so the roof of the mouth does not need to be covered.
+Multiple dental implants support the permanent brudge, so the roof of the mouth does not need to be covered.
 All missing teeth are replaced, and the face and lips are supported.
 The great part is that you would have gorceous, elegant smile.

 Ensuring Denture Success for Patients with Missing Teeth